 - For women, pain in the vulva, vagina or the area behind the vagina

 - For men, pain in the scrotum, testicles, penis or the area behind the scrotum

 - For men, pain during orgasm or after sex

-Most important distinction between UTI and IC is obviously the presence of bacteria that causes infections in your bladder.
+The most important distinction between UTI and IC is obviously the presence of bacteria that cause infections in your bladder.
 Even if you suspect you might have IC, first get tested for a UTI to eliminate this option.

 Have you experienced these symptoms?
 Do you suspect you might have IC after suffering from chronic urinary tract infections?